 This strategy allows each offering to live on its own and valorises diversity.
-Consistency is invisible; there is no specific entry point but instead a global feeling that highlights diversity of experiences.
+Consistency is invisible; there is no specific entry point.
+Instead a global feeling that highlights diversity of experiences is conveyed.

 Conclusion: Anticipate Future Offerings

 From these 3 strategies, we clearly see that an arbitrage has to be made between homogeneity, consistency, structure and diversity, heterogeneity, and liveliness.
-We also see that this depends upon the role the global brand chooses to take in the navigation process of our consumers: directed, channelled, or free.
+We also see that this depends on the role the global brand chooses to take in the navigation process of their consumers: directed, channelled, or free.

-However, whatever the strategy adopted, the nomenclature must make sure that it anticipates the future of the offerings in respect to all naming aspects (legal, linguistic, etc.).
-Beyond structuring and classifying, it must leave doors open so that new offerings brought on in future years can fit into it.
+However, whichever the strategy we choose to adapt, the nomenclature must be able to anticipate future offerings in respect to all naming aspects (legal, linguistic, etc.).
+Beyond structuring and classifying, it must leave the doors for new offerings brought on in future years open.